Hot Cross Buns

 Step 10: Place into the preheated oven and bake for 20 - 25 minutes, or until buns are cooked through.

 Step 11: To make the glaze, place water and jam into a small saucepan over low heat and stir until jam dissolves.
 Bring to the boil for 3-4 minutes, then remove from heat.
 Immediately brush glaze over warm hot cross buns.

 Step 12: Serve warm or at room temperature.

-Step 13: Note: If you're looking to share something extra special with your friends and family, or simply to bring wonderful flavour to your day-to-day cooking, explore our range of delicious Maggie Beer Hampers.
+Step 13: Note: If you're looking to share something extra special with your friends and family this Easter, explore our range of delicious Maggie Beer Hampers.
 Carefully selected and beautifully wrapped, our gift hampers include some of our most beloved products as well as Maggie's scrumptious signature flavours.
-Explore our range of gift hampers today.
+Discover our range of Easter gift hampers.

 4 1/2 cups plain flour

 2 eggs lightly beaten

 4 tbspn water